 Again, you might have to use a wrench to loosen the line or release the quick connection that secures the line.

-Step 7: Prepare the sink for the new faucet.
+Step 7: Prepare the sink for the faucet replacement.

-Clean the sink of any buildup that might have been under or behind the faucet.
-My old faucet had a deck plate, and the junk that accumulated under the deck plate had to be cleaned before installing the new faucet.
+Clean the sink of any buildup that might have been under or behind the faucet and sink holes.
+My old faucet had a deck plate / gasket, and the junk that accumulated under the deck plate had to be cleaned from the stainless steel sink before installing the new faucet.

 You are ready to install your new faucet.
 This new faucet does not have a deck plate.
 Instead, it comes with a seal to prevent moisture from getting between the sink and countertop.
-This step is easier if you have someone hold the faucet in place while you secure the faucet from under the sink with the washers supplied with the sink.
+This step is easier if someone holds the faucet in place while you secure the faucet from under the sink with the mounting nut supplied with the sink.
+Applying Teflon tape or plumber’s putty to the hot and cold water connections before setting the faucet is recommended; you have a much better work environment before entering the tight space under the sink.

 Now is also a good time to seat the sprayer base.
 Have your helper place the base and hold it in place while you tighten the washer from under the sink.
 Be careful not to over-tighten the washers.